-- a.
-Director of the Charter School will contact the student's parent/guardian - b.
+- b.
 All parties involved will meet to determine a plan for remedial discipline - c.
 Include an appropriate law enforcement referral and case number

 C. If imminent danger is not a factor -

 - a.
 Provide appropriate consequences according to school rules - b.
 Implement interventions to assist the student in conforming to school/classroom expectations/rules (example include but are not limited to: in-school suspension, behavior contract, in-class time-out, parent conference, referral to support staff)